TechnologyEnhancedLearning/DLSV2/README.md

 See the sections below for how to run one test, all tests in a file or all the tests in the project.

-*NB these tests will not currently be run by the Jenkins job so you need to run them locally!*

 ## Run one test
 Open the test file, find the test you want to run, click the icon to the left of the test name.